WeR-stats/workshops/setup_cloud_machine_data_science/notes.md

     `sudo apt-get install mysql-server`
   - secure root login
     `mysql_secure_installation`
-  - login as root and create new user **username** with the desired privileges `mysql -u root -p`
+  - login as root
+    `mysql -u root -p`

-  - create new user **username** with the desired privileges:
+  - create new user **usrname** with the desired privileges:
     ```
-    CREATE USER 'username'@'localhost' IDENTIFIED BY 'pwd';
+    CREATE USER 'usrname'@'localhost' IDENTIFIED BY 'pwd';
-    GRANT ALL PRIVILEGES ON *.* TO 'username'@'localhost';
+    GRANT ALL PRIVILEGES ON *.* TO 'usrname'@'localhost';
     FLUSH PRIVILEGES;
     ```
     See [here]() for a list of all possible specifications for the privileges